Here are just a few of the best places in Australia to relax and recharge.

 Rottnest Island, Western Australia

-A 25 minute ferry ride from Fremantle lies idyllic Rottnest Island.
+A 25-minute ferry ride from Fremantle lies idyllic Rottnest Island.
 Cars are banned, so hire a bicycle to explore the island's 63 beaches and 20 bays.
 Other activities include snorkelling, fishing, golf and getting up close with the island's resident quokkas (small marsupials).
-There is plenty of accommodation, ranging from charming heritage-listed cottages to the luxurious Karma Rottnest Lodge.
+There is plenty of accommodation, ranging from charming heritage-listed cottages to luxurious glamping tents just steps from the beach.
 Despite the island's proximity to the mainland, you'll feel as though you’re a million miles away from the city buzz.

 Kakadu, Northern Territory